-Footnote: Hagen-Renaker and Breyer had a more amicable professional relationship in the decades to come.
+Footnote: As noted above, Hagen-Renaker and Breyer had a more amicable professional relationship in the decades to come.
 During the 1970s, Breyer renegotiated with HR and started producing the PAM and PAF again.
 Breyer also licensed several Designers’ Workshop (Classic size, to Breyer collectors) molds from Hagen-Renaker to produce in plastic, including the HR Arabian stallion “Ferseyn” mold as the Breyer Classic Arab Stallion along with the Classic Arab Mare and Foal (also originally HR designs by Maureen Love); the Classic Quarter Horse Family, and the Classic Mustang Family.

 The original Breyer Classic Thoroughbreds Man O’War, Silky Sullivan, Terrang, Kelso, and Swaps were all Maureen Love’s designs for Hagen-Renaker ceramics before they were licensed by Breyer.